CodeLouisville/fsjs-t-shirt-project/readme.md

 [[Documentation for jQuery](https://api.jquery.com/)]
 [[Documentation for Handlebars](http://handlebarsjs.com/reference.html)]

-2. Drop a quick template in `index.html` to see how handlebars renders content:
+2. Drop a quick template in `index.html` to see how jQuery renders content:
 ```html
 <script>
   $(document).ready(function() {